Purchase Completion: How to Get Your Products To Check Out

 You could also consider using a social media management service to create, optimize and review your social media accounts.
 A little help with social media strategy can go a long way towards tailoring your posts for the right audience.

 Fortunately, shopping cart abandonment is not the end of the world.
-There are a couple of ways that you could turn this abandonment into a sale, if you play it right.
+There are several strategies or shopping cart features that can turn this abandonment into a sale, if you play it right.

 Fab.com is an example of an online store that has mastered the gentle email reminder.
 Note how the email is not too pushy, uses a light-hearted voice in the copy and gives the customer an easy click-through link to complete their purchase.
 After all, some people are just forgetful.